- Calendar of Events

 In order to request new accommodations please follow the necessary steps below:

 - Download and fill out the Intake Packet.
-Submit packet and documentation from your doctor to Associate Director of Student Affairs, Katie Vilders, Suite 115.
+Submit packet and documentation from your doctor to Associate Director of Student Affairs, Katie Fredrick, Suite 115.

 - Katie will document your submission and send the packet to Disability Services for review.

-- After DSP has reviewed your documentation they make their recommendation for accommodations to Katie Vilders.
-Either Katie Vilders or a DSP staff member will be in contact with you to let you know the accommodations for which you have been approved.
+- After DSP has reviewed your documentation they make their recommendation for accommodations to Katie Fredrick.
+Either Katie Fredrick or a DSP staff member will be in contact with you to let you know the accommodations for which you have been approved.

 - You will work with the Associate Director of Student Affairs on all accommodations from here on out.